 Learn Jelly Onsite Program

 Learn Jelly's onsite offering is a standards and project-based Computer Science program for elementary students.
-The goals of the program is to expose students to Computer Science through fun and creative experiences that requires them to use storytelling, art, and coding to create digital drawings and animations.
+The goal of the program is to expose students to Computer Science through fun and creative experiences that require them to use storytelling, art, and coding to create digital drawings and animations.
 In addition, the program helps to improve students reading comprehension and 21st century skills through a multimodal process that leverages the power of visualization and retelling, a well-established reading comprehension instructional and assessment practice in elementary schools (Brown & Cambourne, 1990; Morrow, 1985).

 Rosemont Summer Program Description And Objectives